|

 Stand

 Hive stands often aren’t included as part of the core equipment, but the additional expense is well worth it.
-An elevated hive helps keep pests out and reduces the chance of damp.
-Beekeepers will also find it easier to work on hives that are off the ground.
+An elevated hive helps keep pests, disease, and dampness at a distance.
+Beekeepers will also find it easier to work on hives off the ground.

-Purpose-built stands are available to purchase, but cheaper options like cinder blocks are also quite effective.
+Purpose-built stands are available, but cheaper options like cinder blocks are also effective.

 Entrance Reducer

-Entrance extruders are often a simple piece of wood that reduce the size of the hive’s entrance.
+Entrance extruders are often simple pieces of wood that reduce the size of the hive’s entrance.

-They are useful for establishing a new colony, making it easier for young bees to defend against robber bees.
-A smaller hole is easier to guard when hive numbers are just getting established.
+They help establish a new colony, making it easier for young bees to defend against robbers.
+A smaller hole is easier to guard when hive numbers are low.

 An entrance reducer is also worth adding during hive winterizing.
-It makes it harder for unwanted pests like vermin to gain access to the hive.
+It makes it harder for unwanted pests like vermin to access the hive.

 The disadvantage of a reducer is that the entrance can get overcrowded, especially when set to its most restrictive setting.